pl453s/linux-mint-gnome/README.md

 - Burn-it on a disk, or flash-it on an USB flash drive, or just insert-it in a virtual machine
 - Boot your disk or your USB flash drive, and you can test or install the distribution

-*For some reason, the keyboard layout can be incorrect with Firefox and Thunderbird UNDER WAYLAND.
+*Yhe keyboard layout can be incorrect with Firefox and Thunderbird under Wayland.
+To avoid this, you can:
+- *Run these softwares with the 'MOZ_ENABLE_WAYLAND=1' variable*
-To avoid this, login with a Xorg session or run 'setxkbmap -layout \<your layout\>' on each login.*
+- *OR, run 'setxkbmap -layout \<your layout\>' on each login*
+- *OR, just select 'Gnome on Xorg' on login screen*

 ## Migrate from an official edition